Conspiracy Defense Attorney Orange County – Kenney Legal Defense

 In addition to state conspiracy charges, there are also federal laws that prohibit conspiracy.
 The general federal conspiracy law makes it illegal for any two individuals to conspire to commit a federal offense.
 Likewise, it is illegal to conspire to defraud any agency of the United States government.
 The maximum penalty for a federal conspiracy conviction is a sentence of five years, a fine of $250,000, or both.
 However, if the individuals conspire only to commit a misdemeanor, the penalty cannot exceed the maximum punishment ascribed to that particular offense.

 In addition to the general conspiracy statute, there are also a number of specific federal laws regarding conspiracy.
 For instance, drug laws regarding possession, manufacturing, and distribution also prohibit a conspiracy to engage in these acts.
 Likewise, there are laws prohibiting and punishing conspiracy with regard to terroristic behavior, racketeering, and robbery.
+Make sure you hire the correct conspiracy defense attorney to help you with your case.

 While prosecutors commonly bring charges of conspiracy, there are a number of threshold requirements that must be met in order for them to stand.
 Most importantly, if the conspiracy is related to an offense that requires an overt act, the prosecution must allege and prove beyond a reasonable doubt that such an act in fact occurred.
 It is not necessary that a conspirator commit a crime, or even an element of a crime, in order to be found guilty of conspiracy.
 However, some explicit action must be taken in furtherance of the conspiracy.
+To help prevent this, contact a conspiracy defense attorney

 Importantly, charges of conspiracy may be asserted even after a conviction for the underlying crime, since it is a completely separate and distinct offense that does not trigger double jeopardy rules.
 Another unique characteristic with conspiracy cases is that admissions or statements made by one co-conspirator can be used against any and all other conspirators.
 Because of her legal experience, Ms. Kenney has the ability to deal with the complexities involved in conspiracy charges.
 Often, it may be possible to reach a favorable plea bargain that enables a defendant to avoid a harsher punishment.